coconaut/machine-learning/README.md

+Just some machine-learning work.

-Just some machine-learning classes I made to experiement with and may improve for practice.
+In RBF vs. SVM, some classes I made to experiement with and may improve for practice.

 Things to do:
 -accept more dimensions